jetho22/movienight/README.md

 ```

 ### Pull
-To pull changes from the remote DAM branch, do the following:
+To pull changes from the remote branch, do the following:

 ```
 git pull origin <feature_branch_name>